SahilGidwani/react-job-board-project/readme.md

 1. `POST /stripe-webhooks/job-listing-order-complete` - This is not a route that you will need to directly call.
 Stripe will call this route for us whenever a payment is successfully made and it will update the job listing with the new expiration date.
 Our dev ops team will set up this webhook in production, but to test this webhook locally you will need to use Stripe's CLI.
 I will explain more about that in the next section.

 ### Stripe Setup

-I already mentioned a little bit about the Stripe setup, but I wanted to go into a little more detail here.
 We use Stripe to handle all of our payments.
 This means that you will need to create a Stripe account to test the application.
 Stripe will ask you for a bunch of information in order to accept payment in production, but you can skip most of that as your account will only ever be needed for testing in development.
 The most important thing you will need from Stripe is your secret API key.
 This should be saved in your .env file as `STRIPE_SECRET_KEY`.
 You will see that we have a `.env.example` file that you can copy to get the basic env variables setup.

 #### Webhook Setup